mhenke/Cloudy-With-A-Chance-Of-Tests/readme.md

 ## Installation

-This build script is decoupled from the environment you can execute it in the command prompt, Eclipse IDE, or Jenkins with just a few changes to build.properties.
+This build script is decoupled from the environment you can execute it in.
+You can use the command prompt, Eclipse IDE, or Jenkins with just a few changes to build.properties.

 1) Please add the build.xml to your source control system in your top level folder and ignore the build.properties.